© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Eller Barrow, round barrow is a scheduled monument protected by Historic England under reference 1007230.
 View the official record →

-Eller Barrow is a Bronze Age round barrow located in Lancashire, England.
+Eller Barrow is a round barrow located in Lancashire, England, representing a form of burial monument characteristic of the Bronze Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007230.

 Eller Barrow, round barrow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007230.